 As soon as you suspect you are infected, although you have to wait for three months after the possible moment of infection until the test result is 100% reliable.
 It could be positive much earlier if you have been infected.

-When antibodies are detected in a person’s body it means that HIV is present, that is, they have been infected and can therefore infect other people.
+When antibodies are detected in a person’s body it means that HIV is present, and can therefore transmit the virus to other people.
 A positive result does not mean that you have AIDS or that it will necessarily develop as long as the infection is detected in time and you receive the correct treatment.